Rosettea/Hilbish/website/content/docs/faq.md

 # Where is the API documentation?
 The builtin `doc` command supplies all documentation of Hilbish provided APIs.
-This will be on the website in the near future.
+You can also check the sidebar.

 # Why?
 Hilbish emerged from the desire of a Lua configured shell.